cjrh/aiorun/README.rst

   will have ``CancelledError`` raised internally.
 It's up to you whether you want to handle this inside each coroutine with a ``try/except`` or not.
-- If you want to protect coros from cancellation, see `shutdown_waits_for()` further down.
+- If you want to protect corals from cancellation, see `shutdown_waits_for()` further down.
-- Try to have executor jobs be shortish, since the shutdown process will wait for them to finish.
+- Try to have executor jobs be shortish since the shutdown process will wait for them to finish.
 If you need a long-running thread or process tasks, use a dedicated thread/subprocess and set ``daemon=True`` instead.